maxjackson-lab/intercom-gamma-analyzer/CLI_WEB_ALIGNMENT_CHECKLIST.md

 **The 3-Layer Alignment Rule:**

-> When you add/change ANY flag, update ALL 3 layers in this order:
+> When you add/change ANY flag, update the layers in this order:
 > 1. CLI (source of truth)
-> 2. Railway (validation layer)
+> 2. Schema (mirrors CLI, auto-generates executor)
 > 3. Frontend (sender layer)
 >
-> Use the checklist above.
-No exceptions.
+> Automation + tests enforce the rule: the alignment script validates metadata while the pytest
+> suites ensure behaviour across commands, orchestrators, and web routes.

 **Add this to your .cursorrules or agent instructions!**